To give a dog a bad-tasting pill, you will have to sometimes get creative.

 Another option if your dog loves catching food, is to toss the pieces of food in the air and letting him catch them with his mouth.
 As he's catches the one with the pill, get his attention to another piece of food without the pill coming his way.

 Did you know?
-According to research conducted by AAHA, the American Animal Hospital Association, the rate of compliance from dog owners giving their pets medications for chronic conditions is just 76 percent, which means an astounding 24% of pets aren’t being treated with the medications they need!
+According to research conducted by AAHA, the American Animal Hospital Association in 2009, the rate of compliance from dog owners giving their pets medications for chronic conditions is just 76 percent, which means an astounding 24 percent of pets aren’t being treated with the medications they need!

 Giving Pills to Dogs Who Lost Their Appetite